adam-p/markdown-here/README.md

 ### Revert to Markdown

 After rendering your Markdown to pretty HTML, you can still get back to your original Markdown.
-Simply follow the same instructions as above -- your email compose body will change back to the Markdown you had written.
+Just right-click anywhere in the newly rendered Markdown and click "Markdown Toggle" -- your email compose body will change back to the Markdown you had written.

 Note that any changes you make to the pretty HTML will be lost when you revert to Markdown.